 Greeting the spirits

-I guess there was a certain level of superstition moving into this place, where I was like, "There are almost no living people around here, it's almost all dead people, and I should be respectful towards them."
-So when I moved in I did like a little ritual and lit some candles and said like, "Let's be at peace together."
+I had a little superstitious moment moving into this place, where I was like, "There are almost no living people around here, it's almost all dead people, and I should be respectful towards them."
+So when I moved in I did a little ritual and lit some candles and said like, "Let's be at peace together."

 It wasn't anything official.
 I don't identify as a witch or anything.
 I lit a bunch of white candles, because white's for the dead.
 I know a lot of dead people and was just like, “Let's just all be cool here.
 I'm gonna walk my dog near you and he might pee near your body, but it's not in a malicious way."